 This update is not, however, all about enforcement action, as there are also positive developments for the industry.
 In particular, regarding the use of electronic apps for CDD.
 We have also focussed on the extension of the Discrimination Law as of 1 September 2015.

-This guide contains a summary of the main requirements for the admission of quoted Eurobonds by private issuers to a primary listing on the Channel Islands Securities Exchange (CISE).
+This guide contains a summary of the main requirements for the admission of quoted Eurobonds by private issuers to a primary listing on The International Securities Exchange (TISE).